 Banyan Gold Corp. (the "Company", "Corporation" or "Banyan"), was incorporated as Banyan Coast Capital Corp. by a Certificate of Incorporation issued pursuant to the provisions of the Alberta Business Corporations Act ("ABCA") on July 26, 2010.
 The address of the Company's registered office is 166 Cougarstone Crescent SW, Calgary, Alberta, T3H 4Z5.
-These financial statements were approved and authorized for issuance by the Board of Directors on February 18, 2024.
+These financial statements were approved and authorized for issuance by the Board of Directors on May 27th, 2025.

 The Company commenced trading on January 27, 2011, and trades under the symbol BYN on the TSX Venture Exchange (the "Exchange").
-Beginning January 17, 2022, the Company trades on the OTCQB Venture Market in the United States under the symbol BYAGF.
+Beginning January 17, 2022, the Company has been trading on the OTCQB Venture Market in the United States under the symbol BYAGF.

-These financial statements are presented on a going concern basis, which assumes the Company will continue to realize its assets and discharge its liabilities in the normal course of operations.
+These financial statements are presented on an ongoing concern basis, which assumes the Company will continue to realize its assets and discharge its liabilities in the normal course of operations.